 To learn more about this licence type (or the others discussed above), click here to read about them on the VicRoads website.

-Get Started with a Light Rigid Truck Licence in Melbourne
+Get Started with the Right Truck Licence for You

-If you aren’t sure which type of trucking licence is right for you, you might consider a light rigid truck licence or medium rigid licence to start your trucking career in Melbourne, Victoria.
+If you aren’t sure which type of trucking licence is right for you, you might consider a HR licence or MR licence to start your trucking career in Melbourne, Victoria.
 Alternatively, give us a call at COVE Training, and we will help you better understand the distinctions between the different licence types.
 You can reach us on (03) 8773 9000.
 (RTO) No. 21386